alelopes/CCNext/README.md

 - `--device`: Device to run the evaluation on (e.g., `cuda:0`, `cpu`).
 - `--reduced-decoder`: Use a reduced decoder.
 - `--decoder-path`: Path to the reduced decoder file.

+## How to Cite

+Please, cite this work at this link:

+Coming Soon...

 - ## Results